Ironworks Public Art Programme

 The form is developed from the shape made by the footprint of the former foundry buildings, from old maps and drawings of the drainpipes cast by the Eagle Foundry.
 It is a contemporary, sculptural interpretation of a foundry’s language – of metal, casting, industry, technology – and forms that are both functional and robust.
 Three-dimensional wax printing was used to make the castings for the fabrication of the piece.
 The process provided a contemporary parallel, the incorporation of cutting-edge technology, and the approach of Headly who at the time also embraced innovations and the latest technology.

 The colour references the more recent past as the council depot.
 The orange and acid yellow are the high-visibility work clothes of the council workers.

 Artwork is being commissioned to enrich the new location and enhance the public space provided through the scheme.
 The focus of the artwork is to be the shared communal spaces and clear, legible routes through the area.

 Details of the artists who will be working to create exciting new spaces within Ironworks.

 Photography by David X Green

-The former Mill Road Depot Site being developed by Cambridge Investment Partnership (CIP) will provide 182 new homes ranging from terraces and mews houses to apartment, including 50% of these being social rented council homes.
+The former Mill Road Depot Site being developed by Cambridge Investment Partnership (CIP) will provide 182 new homes ranging from terraces and mews houses to apartments, including 50% of these being affordable rented council homes.
 It will provide a new community centre, along with high-quality open space amounting to 28% of the location.
 The open spaces will include a new park with a neighbourhood play area.